tigarcia/data-viz-with-d3/README.md

 3. To determine the color, generate a random number.
 If it's less than 0.5, set the color to be red.
 Otherwise, set it to be blue.

 Try executing your code several times in the console to ensure that it randomly sets the paragraph's text to be one of these two colors!

+__EXERCISE 1__

+Using the sample html from above, do the following tasks:

+1. Select all the p tags on the page, give the text a random font size, change the background color to black and the text color to orange.
+2. Give the first li on page a padding of 20px

 ### Adding to and removing from the DOM with d3